zhufuyi/sponge/README.md

 ### sponge generates the code framework

-The generated code is based on three approaches **Yaml**, **SQL DDL** and **Protocol buffers**, each possessing different functional code generation, and the framework diagram of the generated code is shown in Figure 1-1.
+The generated code is based on three approaches **Yaml**, **SQL DDL** and **Protobuf**, each possessing different functional code generation, and the framework diagram of the generated code is shown in Figure 1-1.

 <p align="center">
 <img width="1500px" src="https://raw.githubusercontent.com/zhufuyi/sponge/main/assets/sponge-framework.png">